OkeleyeVickkk/OkeleyeVick/README.md

 ###

-* 📚  Currently in pursuit of a Petroleum and Gas
+* 📚  Currently in pursuit of a Petroleum and Gas Degree
 * 🖥️  Working on my portfolio soon and other projects
 * ✉️  You can contact me at [justusofnigeria@gmail.com](mailto:justusofnigeria@gmail.com)
-* 🚀  I'm currently working on ...🤫🤫🤫
-* 🧠  Currently learning GSAP, Typescript and Nextjs in sequence
 * 🤝  I'm open to collaborating on Open Source projects
+* ⚡  I am getting into backend soon, and about to improve my logical aspect to solve more problems and create solutions
-* ⚡  I love learning tech related stuffs
+* ⚡  I loveeee reading the React documentation
 * 😊  I love animations a lotttt
 * 🎶  I love music alot too
 * 😃  Above all I ❤ what I do